The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-Using equation \eqref{eq:phi_d}, in the upper layer the available potential energy dissipation is equal to the vertical divergence of the flux of available potential energy:
+In the upper layer, the APE dissipation and BPE production are equal to (minus) the vertical derivative of the APE flux:

-Progress beyond \eqref{eq:phi_d2} requires a model for the evolution of the available potential energy flux in the upper layer, which depends on the rate at which the positively and negatively buoyant regions in the jet mix, as illustrated schematically in figure \ref{diag:08}.
-The conditional flux $\hav{\Phi_{z}}_{\downarrow}$ is reduced with respect to $z$ as the relatively dense annular region of fluid mixes with the relatively buoyant fluid in the centre of the jet.
-At the same time, the buoyancy in the annular region is reduced due to entrainment from the environment.
-The buoyancy deficit $b-b_{m}$ is proportional to the flux of available potential energy $\hav{\Phi_{z}}_{\downarrow}$ divided by the volume flux in the jet.
-Provided that the virtual origin of the jet coincides with that of the plume at $z=-\zeta$, the volume flux in the jet is proportional to $z$, which is true for Gaussian jets and plumes because their spreading rates are almost identical \citep[see equation \eqref{eq:Qjet} and][]{ReeMjfm2015a}.
-If, in addition, it is assumed that the mixing of the core and annular regions of the jet proceeds a rate that is proportional to the buoyancy deficit $b-b_{m}$, then
+using \eqref{eq:wEa}.
+Progress beyond \eqref{eq:phi_d2} requires a model for the evolution of the APE flux in the upper layer, which depends on the rate at which the positively and negatively buoyant regions in the jet mix, as illustrated schematically in figure \ref{diag:08}.
+We develop a heuristic description of the process in terms of the mean buoyancy by assuming that the mixing of the core and the annular shell of the jet $(i)$ proceeds a rate that is proportional to the buoyancy deficit $b-b_{m}$.
+At the same time, the buoyancy deficit is reduced by $(ii)$ the overall dilution of the jet due to entrained ambient fluid.
+The dilution is accounted for by noting that $b-b_{m}$ is proportional to the flux of APE, $(1-\zeta)\hav{|\Phi_{z}|}/2$, divided by a volume flux.

+Provided that the virtual source of the jet coincides with that of the plume at $z=-\zeta$, the volume flux in the jet is proportional to $z+\zeta$, which is true for Gaussian jets and plumes because their spreading rates are almost identical \citep[see equation \eqref{eq:Qjet} and][]{ReeMjfm2015a}; hence

+The processes of $(i)$ mixing and $(ii)$ overall dilution described above, and depicted in figure \ref{diag:08}, both relate to entrainment.
+Yet, as outlined at the start of this section, we do not expect an integral energy budget to require a closure for entrainment.
+With regards to $(i)$, it is known that the radial component of the turbulent transport of buoyancy is proportional to an entrainment coefficient in self-similar jets (in the case of passive scalars) and in plumes \citep{CraJjfm2016a}.
+However, the entrained volume that is responsible for suppressing the rate at which process $(i)$ occurs is also proportional to an entrainment coefficient.
+Processes $(i)$ and $(ii)$ therefore combine in \eqref{eq:phi_d_model} to produce the parameter $c$ that can be deduced without explicit reference to an entrainment coefficient.